 Poor Results Do Not Automatically Mean Medical Malpractice Occurred

 Every medical procedure has associated risks.
 It is also essential to understand that there is not any type of surgical or medical procedure that is 100 percent guaranteed to work.
 Every person will respond to their medical care, including surgical procedures differently.

 Complications from surgery are also not necessarily a sign of malpractice.
 During your preoperative discussion with your medical care provider, you were most likely told of potential complications that could arise from the surgery.
 However, complications that occurred as a result of a medical error are considered a form of medical negligence.

 Medical malpractice can be a very challenging case to prove.
 The medical community is swift to blame malpractice events on “acceptable risks of the surgery,” even when malpractice really happened.
-To establish that malpractice has occurred, you will need the assistance of a New Jersey surgical negligence attorney.
+To establish that malpractice has occurred, you will need the assistance of an attorney.

 If you or your loved one has been injured as a result of a surgical procedure, you should contact an attorney as soon as possible after the injury is discovered.
 Medical injuries can be life-changing events, and many injury victims face a very long recovery period.